kwaldenphd/tidy-data-principles/README.md

     * [LibreCalc (open source Excel/Numbers alternative for Mac or Windows users)](https://www.libreoffice.org/download/download/)
     * [Google Sheets (web-based option available through Google Drive)](https://www.google.com/sheets/about/)

-4. We'll also be working with a free software program called OpenRefine as part of our work in this lab.
+We'll also be working with a free software program called OpenRefine as part of our work in this lab.
   * Navigate to https://openrefine.org/download.html in a web browser and download the appropriate version for your operating system.
   * If you are getting memory-related error messages, visit https://docs.openrefine.org/manual/installing#increasing-memory-allocation to troubleshoot.

 # Tidy Data Principles

-4. Hadley Wickham's 2014 article in the *Journal of Statistical Software* outlines the foundations and principles of tidy data.
+Hadley Wickham's 2014 article in the *Journal of Statistical Software* outlines the foundations and principles of tidy data.
+These principles have become widely used in data science and other statistical software applications.

-Article abstract:
 * <em>"A huge amount of effort is spent cleaning data to get it ready for analysis, but there has been little research on how to make data cleaning as easy and effective as possible.
 This paper tackles a small, but important, component of data cleaning: data tidying.
 Tidy datasets are easy to manipulate, model and visualize, and have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table.
 This framework makes it easy to tidy messy datasets because only a small set of tools are needed to deal with a wide range of un-tidy datasets.
 This structure also makes it easier to develop tidy tools for data analysis, tools that both input and output tidy datasets.
 The advantages of a consistent data structure and matching tools are demonstrated with a case study free from mundane data manipulation chores."
 (Hadley Wickham, Tidy Data, Vol. 59, Issue 10, Sep 2014, Journal of Statistical Software. http://www.jstatsoft.org/v59/i10.)</em>

-6. Wickham's tidy data principles have become widely used in data science and other statistical software applications.

-7. To prepare for this lab, we read Karl W. Broman and Kara H. Woo's 2018 "Data Organization in Spreadsheets" from *The American Statistician*.
+To prepare for this lab, we read Karl W. Broman and Kara H. Woo's 2018 "Data Organization in Spreadsheets" from *The American Statistician*.

-8. Article abstract:
 * <em>"Spreadsheets are widely used software tools for data entry, storage, analysis, and visualization.
 Focusing on the data entry and storage aspects, this article offers practical recommendations for organizing spreadsheet data to reduce errors and ease later analyses.
 The basic principles are: be consistent, write dates like YYYY-MM-DD, do not leave any cells empty, put just one thing in a cell, organize the data as a single rectangle (with subjects as rows and variables as columns, and with a single header row), create a data dictionary, do not include calculations in the raw data files, do not use font color or highlighting as data, choose good names for things, make backups, use data validation to avoid data entry errors, and save the data in plain text files."
 (Karl W. Broman & Kara H. Woo (2018) Data Organization in Spreadsheets, The American Statistician, 72:1, 2-10, DOI: 10.1080/00031305.2017.1375989)</em>

 ## What Are the Principles

-9. Designing spreadsheets that are “tidy, consistent, and as resistant to mistakes as possible” (2)
+Designing spreadsheets that are “tidy, consistent, and as resistant to mistakes as possible” (2)

-10. Be Consistent:
+1. Be Consistent:
   * Use consistent codes for categorical variables
   * Use a consistent fixed code for any missing values
   * Use consistent variable names